adamdivak/vgg_deconv_vis/README.md

 All code created during the analysis is kept in the notebooks, as detailed below.
 My aim was to make it easy to follow how I solved the problem, rather than to create a simple API for performing the same analysis on a different network.
-The code is does not depend on the network though, and could be easily refactored.
+The code does not depend on the network though, and could be easily refactored.
 I did look at other implementations of the same technique as an inspiration, most notably tf_cnnvis, but did not directly copy code from them (except for the VGG network itself).